robmiller/jekyll-resize/docs/installation.md

     $ bundle install
     ```

+Note you do not have to enabel a gem to your `plugins` list in the config if it appears in the plugins group as above.

 ## Configure

 The resized image output is saved to a temporary cache directory at build time.

-This directory should be added to your ignore file.
+This directory should be added to your git ignore file:

 ```
 cache/
 ```

-Note that this does not start with a dot for underscore and therefore Jekyll will still pick this directory up and add it to `_site`.